Get Answers to all your Questions

 x=\frac{5cm}{50,000}=1\times 10^{-4}cm

-The actual length of the bacteria is 10^{-4}cm which is so small to be observed through naked eyes.
+The actual length of the bacteria is 10^{-4}cm which is too small.

-Now, calculating the length of bacteria when it the photograph is enlarged 20,000 times,
+Now, calculating the length of bacteria when the photograph is enlarged 20,000 times,

 assume it as 'y'.